 Check status of your jobs using the qstat and check-pbs-jobs commands

 $ qstat -a $ qstat -a -u username $ qstat -an -u username $ qstat -f 12345.srv11

 $ qstat -a srv11: Req'd Req'd Elap Job ID Username Queue Jobname SessID NDS TSK Memory Time S Time --------------- -------- -- |---|---| ------ --- --- ------ ----- - ----- 16287.srv11 user1 qlong job1 6183 4 64 -- 144:0 R 38:25 16468.srv11 user1 qlong job2 8060 4 64 -- 144:0 R 17:44 16547.srv11 user2 qprod job3x 13516 2 32 -- 48:00 R 00:58

 In this example user1 and user2 are running jobs named job1, job2 and job3x.
-The jobs job1 and job2 are using 4 nodes, 16 cores per node each.
-The job1 already runs for 38 hours and 25 minutes, job2 for 17 hours 44 minutes.
-The job1 already consumed
+The jobs job1 and job2 are using 4 nodes, 16 cores per node each. job1 has already run for 38 hours and 25 minutes, and job2 for 17 hours 44 minutes. job1 has already consumed

-Check status of your jobs using check-pbs-jobs command.
-Check presence of user's PBS jobs' processes on execution hosts.
-Display load, processes.
-Display job standard and error output.
-Continuously display (tail -f) job standard or error output.
+The following commands allow you to; check the status of your jobs using the check-pbs-jobs command; check for the presence of user's PBS jobs' processes on execution hosts; display load and processes; display job standard and error output; continuously display (tail -f) job standard or error output;

 $ check-pbs-jobs --check-all $ check-pbs-jobs --print-load --print-processes $ check-pbs-jobs --print-job-out --print-job-err $ check-pbs-jobs --jobid JOBID --check-all --print-all $ check-pbs-jobs --jobid JOBID --tailf-job-out